numical/ubibot/packages/ubibot-test/README.md

 The above [approach](#approach) offers a simple means to assert a script of question/answers.

 However 'cleverer' bots may not lend themselves to such simplistic testing.
-More complex channels might offer bot-instigated communicationsvai some form of notification mechanism.
+More complex channels might offer bot-instigated communications via some form of notification mechanism.
-Trickier, bots may be (or at least appear to be) less deterministic - offering several version of an answer to a specific question.
+Trickier, bots may be (or at least appear to be) less deterministic - offering several versions of an answer to a specific question.
 This library will attempt to offer testing mechanisms for such cases.